 I have 3c curls, low porosity hair that is quite thin and fragile.
 I have been natural for about 3 years now and my hair just does not grow, which is quite frustrating.

-Five weeks long I used the Virgin Fertilizer day and night on my scalp.
-I put it on my roots and massaged it in for one minute to really give the ointment the chance to do what it does.
-The smell is well...very present.
+Five weeks long, I used the Virgin Fertilizer day and night on my scalp.
+I put the grease on my roots and massaged it in for one minute to really give the product the chance to do what it does.
+The smell is well...very present, when you use it.
 My boyfriend wasn’t a fan, but he had to chuck it up for the greater good.

 I was pretty excited after the 5 weeks to finally check the length of my hair, but again I came up short.
 It is a nice little cream, but it did not do anything for my hair growth.

-Have you tried the Virgin Hair Fertilizer yet?
+Have you tried it yet?
 Share your experiences with us in the comments!

 RELATED: How To Stop Natural Hair Breakage